 There are several different types of spinal surgery that can be undertaken depending on the symptoms, age and lifestyle of the person in question.
 Your consultant will discuss all the options with you and decide on what the most appropriate type of surgery would be considering the aforementioned factors.
 Recent medical research has told us that surgery should always be the last resort, and most of the time, is no more successful than Physiotherapy alone.
 If all other types of treatment have been unsuccessful, then surgery may be beneficial to relieve some of the pain and symptoms.

-Total knee replacement:
+Total knee replacement

-The focus of rehab should be on strength, mobility, gait re-education, achieving full movement of the knee and increasing activity levels gradually.
+The focus of rehab should be on strength, mobility, walking practice, achieving full movement of the knee and increasing activity levels gradually.
 Manual therapy can also be useful in the early stages to assist with pain reduction and achieving full movement in the knee joint.
-A Chartered Physiotherapist is always best placed to rehabilitate a person post-total knee replacement, as they have extensive experience and knowledge in anatomy and managing patients after surgery.
-For further information about Physiotherapy following a total knee replacement or to book an appointment, please contact us here.
+A Chartered Physiotherapist is always best placed to rehabilitate a person post-total knee replacement, as they have extensive experience and knowledge in anatomy and managing people after surgery.
+For further information about Physiotherapy following a total knee replacement or to book an appointment, please contact us or book online.

 Total hip replacement:

 A total hip replacement is normally undertaken when a person has severe osteoarthritis that is impacting on activities of daily life, sleep, work and hobbies.
 Having a hip replaced nowadays is a routine procedure and patients are normally discharged the next day.
 Following a total hip replacement, there are normally a few precautions that need to be adhered to for the first six weeks.
 These will be relayed to the patient from the Orthopaedic consultant or Physiotherapist in the hospital.
 In the beginning, it can be painful to move the hip and a person’s gait (walking) may be affected.
-Therefore, it is essential that a Physiotherapist with experience in Orthopaedic post-surgical rehabilitation, such as John at Next Level Physiotherapy, is sought out.
-The focus of rehab should be on strength, mobility, balance, gait re-education, achieving full movement of the hip and gradually increasing activity levels.
-Manual therapy can also be useful in the early stages to assist with pain reduction and speeding up the recovery process if indicated.
-A Chartered Physiotherapist is always best placed to rehabilitate a person post-total hip replacement.
-For further queries about Physiotherapy following a total hip replacement or to book an appointment, click here.
+You will be walking with two crutches to begin with.
+It is essential that a Physiotherapist with experience in Orthopaedic post-surgical rehabilitation is sought out.

-Regardless of the type of surgery, it essential that Physiotherapy is completed to ensure that full range of motion, strength, balance, neuromuscular control, proprioception and sport– or work-specific rehabilitation is carried out.
-It is essential that a patient seeks out a Chartered and CORU regulated Physiotherapist after ankle surgery to ensure that a high level of treatment is received from a competent and regulated health professional.
-If there are any post-operative protocols or guidelines to follow post-surgery a Chartered Physiotherapist is best placed to interpret these ensuring a safe and speedy recovery.
-For further information about Physiotherapy following ankle surgery or to book an appointment, then please click here for details on how to reach Next Level Physiotherapy.
+Regardless of the type of surgery, it is essential that Physiotherapy is completed to ensure that full range of motion, strength, balance, neuromuscular control, and sport– or work-specific rehabilitation is carried out.
+It is essential that a patient seeks out physiotherapy after ankle surgery to ensure that a high level of treatment is received from a competent and regulated health professional.
+A Chartered Physiotherapist is best-placed to interpret and guide you through post-operative protocols, ensuring a safe and speedy recovery.
+For further information about Physiotherapy following ankle surgery or to book an appointment, then please contact us or book online.

 Achillies Tendon Rupture

 The Achilles tendon runs from the calcaneal (heel bone) up the back of the leg and joins with the gastrocnemius and soleus (calf muscles).
 When the Achilles tendon ruptures this means that there is a complete disconnection in the tendon fibres where it totally separates, and a palpable gap emerges.
 A suspected Achilles tendon rupture can be easily diagnosed by a Chartered Physiotherapist in the clinic by undertaking a physical examination.
 The Achilles tendon takes a load of approximately 4 times your body weight through it when walking and up to 8 times your body weight when running, hopping or jumping.
-Therefore, when the tendon ruptures there will be a notable loss of power when walking or taking part in any physical activity.
+Therefore, when the tendon ruptures there will be a notable loss of power when walking or attempting to take part in any physical activity.

-The normal treatment for a ruptured Achilles tendon would be conservative, meaning non-surgical, as most research studies show that surgical interventions are not any better than conservative and are obviously less invasive.
-With conservative treatment, as a rough guide, the patient would be put in a plaster of Paris for approximately 2 weeks, non-weight bearing with crutches, and then into an air cast boot for approximately 4-6 weeks.
-Heel raises would be inserted into the boot and would be taken out gradually over the next 4 weeks as per consultant post-operative protocol.
-The patient would gradually increase their weight to full weight bearing in the boot, to then weaning off the air cast boot entirely over the 6-week period.
+The normal treatment for a ruptured Achilles tendon would be conservative, meaning non-surgical.
+Most research studies show that surgical interventions are not any better than conservative and are obviously less invasive.
+With conservative treatment, the patient would be put in a plaster of Paris (cast) for approximately 2 weeks, non-weight bearing with crutches.
+Then into an air cast boot for approximately 4-6 weeks.
+Heel raises would be inserted into the boot.
+These would be taken out gradually over the next 4 weeks as per consultant post-operative protocol.
+The patient would gradually increase their weight to full weight-bearing in the boot, to then weaning off the air cast boot entirely over the 6-week period.

-The post-operative protocol will vary depending on the type of intervention you receive.
-The Physiotherapist will liaise with the GP and orthopaedic consultant to ensure that the best possible treatment is received.
-Therefore, it is essential that a Chartered and CORU regulated Physiotherapist is sought such as at Next Level Physiotherapy ensuring that the patient is in safe, experienced and competent hands, guaranteeing an efficient and successful recovery.
-For any further queries on Physiotherapy following Achilles tendon rupture please don’t hesitate to book an appointment with us here with Next Level Physiotherapy Cork.
+The post-operative protocol/instructions will vary depending on the type of surgery you receive.
+The Physiotherapist will liaise with the GP and/or orthopaedic consultant to ensure that the best possible treatment is received.
+Therefore, it is essential that a Chartered and CORU regulated Physiotherapist is sought such as at Next Level Physiotherapy.
+Thus ensuring that the patient is in safe, experienced and competent hands.
+Guaranteeing an efficient and successful recovery.
+For any further queries on post-surgery Physiotherapy please don’t hesitate to book an appointment with us.